Sign Up with ALC and We’ll Handle Your OSHA Man Basket Regulations and Man Basket Certification! Complete Training in Less than an Hour!

 - Body harness with a lanyard (fall arrest)

 It often helps to incorporate fall protection into an aerial lift or AWP safety checklist.
 Workers can use the checklist to identify any fall protection hazards before they use an aerial lift or AWP.
 If any hazards are identified, they must be addressed before work gets underway.
+What’s more, a common-sense, easy to follow maintenance schedule will help identify safety issues that could jeopardize fall protection techniques.
+Many people think regular maintenance is all about ensuring the equipment runs as it should, but maintenance is also a critical element of OSHA man basket regulations.

 Employers must provide any worker who uses an aerial lift or AWP with appropriate training as well.
 They must ensure aerial lift and AWP workers know the ins and outs of fall protection.
 That way, these workers can consistently take the necessary precautions to guard against falls.